3liz/lizmap-documentation/source/admin/lizmap-configuration.rst

   - *sqlite*: The tiles are stored in a sqlite database by layer
   - *redis*: the tiles are stored into a Redis database

 * **Cache root directory**: the folder where the cache is stored.
-It must be writable by the Apache server.
+It must be writable by the Apache/Nginx server.

 * **Server cache expiration time (s)**: the time in seconds during which each tile is retained.
 This is a default value for layers whose time has not been configured with the plugin.